cidetec-energy-storage/cideMOD/docs/source/docker.rst

 2. Load the downloaded image
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-From the Terminal use :code:`docker image load <path_to_downloaded_image>` to load the PXD image.
+From the Terminal use :code:`docker image load <path_to_downloaded_image>` to load the cideMOD image.
 When finished you can check if the image is correctly loaded using :code:`docker images`.

-3. Create a PXD container
+3. Create a cideMOD container
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Further instructions to create and use Docker containers can be found in the `Docker Webpage <https://docs.docker.com/get-started/>`_.
 To create a container use:

 .. code:: bash

-  $ docker run -ti --name <your_container_name> -v <local_shared_folder>:/home/fenics/shared/ pxd
+  $ docker run -ti --name <your_container_name> -v <local_shared_folder>:/home/fenics/shared/ cideMOD

 Substitute :code:`<your_container_name>` with an appropiate name of your election for this container.
 To access the container files from outside the container (from your computer) the option :code:`-v <local_shared_folder>:/home/fenics/shared/` is added, where :code:`<local_shared_folder>` is a local directory of your computer that will be mapped to the container's shared folder.